kyoung90/eenet-with-javascript/README.md

 # ISP-Website

 A website that allows you to buy an internet package plan.
 It keeps track of your payment history, service periods, and internet status changes.
 It connects to a router through the mtik gem and makes changes to pppoe profiles.
-This is a skeleton project to communicate with different routers and store information on the website.
+It has http routes for giving out data in JSON format, and it uses it to display some content without having to refresh.
+This is a skeleton project to communicate with different routers and store information on a website.
 No payment API has been implemented yet.

 ## Getting Started